Why WordPress Sites Often Struggle with Page Speed

 Same content.
 Same branding.
 Completely different architecture.

 WordPress was built in 2003 to power blogs.
 It's a remarkable piece of software that democratized the web.
-But a 20-year-old architecture isn't the right tool for a performance-critical business website in 2026.
+But its architecture requires more configuration and expertise to achieve the performance benchmarks that modern business websites need in 2026.

 Next.js sites are: